sualehalam/Udacity-Data-Analyst-Nanodegree/Project 5 - Communicate Data Findings/README.md

 # FordGo Bike Dataset

+## Project Overview
+This project is divided into *two* key phases.

+In the first phase, I will perform an exploratory data analysis on the Ford GoBike System Dataset.
+Using Python’s data science and visualization libraries, I will explore the dataset’s variables to understand its structure, detect any anomalies, and uncover patterns and relationships.
+The analysis will progress systematically, beginning with simple univariate relationships and advancing to more complex multivariate relationships.

+In the second phase, I will refine my key findings from the exploratory analysis and present them through a polished explanatory analysis.
+This will involve creating a slide deck that features refined, visually compelling graphics to clearly communicate the results.
+This phase will heavily rely upon the insights gained from the first part of the project.

 ## Dataset
 #### https://s3.amazonaws.com/fordgobike-data/index.html
 The FordGo Bike Dataset includes information about a bike-sharing system.
 Multiple data files will be joined together to get a full year’s coverage.
 The features included in the dataset : Start Time and Date , End Time and Date , Start Station ID , Start Station Name , Start Station Latitude , Start Station Longitude , Trip Duration (seconds) , End Station ID , End Station Name , End Station Latitude , End Station Longitude , Bike ID , Member Year of Birth , Member Year of Birth , Member Gender (Male, Female, Other) , User Type (Subscriber or Customer.